Sweden during World War I: Swedish military preparedness during the war

-The army
+Army

 During the entirety of the war, the active strength of the Swedish army never exceeded 13,000 men, even after the doubling in strength requested in Hammarskjöld's Army Bill of 1914 of reserve formations from six to twelve infantry divisions and a cavalry division.
-As the war went on and the threat of invasion receded, the number of active, deployable men was by 1918 to fall as low as 2,000.
+As the war went on and the threat of invasion receded, the number of active, deployable men, by 1918, had fallen as low as 2,000.

-Whilst relatively well equipped by the standards of 1914, as the war went on this force was less and less well prepared for fighting a conflict according to the prevailing standards of the day.
-For example, in 1914 the number of machine guns in a Swedish army division's establishment (24) was roughly the same as that of a division of the German or French army, however by 1918 French army divisions had 108 heavy and 405 light machine guns, whilst German army divisions had 108 heavy and 216 light machine guns, yet the number of machine guns in a Swedish army division in 1918 was still 24.
-The situation with field artillery was similar: in 1914 the average Swedish infantry battalion was supported by 3.6 field guns, a figure similar to that of the great powers, yet by 1918 the equivalent figure for a German battalion was 8.4 and for a French battalion was 12, and it was still 3.6 for a Swedish infantry battalion.
+While relatively well equipped by the standards of 1914, as the war went on this force was less and less well prepared for fighting a conflict according to the prevailing standards of the day.
+For example, in 1914 the number of machine guns in a Swedish army division's establishment (24) was roughly the same as that of a division of the German or French army, however by 1918 French army divisions had 108 heavy and 405 light machine guns, whilst German army divisions had 108 heavy and 216 light machine guns, a Swedish army division still had 24.
+The situation with field artillery was similar: in both 1914 and 1918 the average Swedish infantry battalion was supported by 3.6 field guns, a figure similar to that of the great powers in 1914, yet by 1918 the equivalent figure for a German battalion was 8.4 and for a French battalion was 12.

 In terms of doctrine and tactics, the Swedes were inexperienced in modern warfare.
 The only experienced officers in the Swedish army were those who observed the ongoing war on the Western, Italian and Eastern fronts of the world war, or who volunteered for service in one of the belligerent armies.

-The navy
+Navy

-Sweden began the 20th century with one of the strongest navies outside of the great powers, comprising 13 major warships.
-By 1914 it had gained an additional small mine-laying cruiser (the HSwMS Clas Fleming), as well as 8 destroyers and 10 submarines.
+Sweden began the 20th century with one of the strongest navies outside of the great powers, with 13 major warships.
+By 1914 it had an additional small mine-laying cruiser (the HSwMS Clas Fleming), as well as 8 destroyers and 10 submarines.
 However, Sweden lacked any true dreadnought-type warships, and, of the three heavy Sverige-class warships ordered before the war, only one was completed before the war's end (HSwMS Sverige, launched in 1915 and commissioned in 1917).

 The coastal defence branch of the Swedish armed forces, the Kustartilleriet (coastal artillery), fell within the purview of the navy, had a strength of 7,500 men in 1914 (roughly half of the Navy's total active strength of 15–16,000 officers and rating).
 Despite its name, the Kustartilleriet did not consist only of artillery units, but also included infantry regiments formed separately to those of the army, and included both mobile and static defence forces.

 The main weight of defending Swedish neutrality during the war fell on the Swedish navy.